-The onsite EOC inspection was conducted at a randomly selected outpatient site of care that had not been previously inspected.
+The onsite EOC inspection was conducted at the facility's only community-based outpatient site of care.
 Details of the targeted study populations for the HT Enrollment, Outpatient Lab Results Management, and PTSD Care focused reviews are noted in Table 1.